UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 </center>

 Notes:
-If you want to do this in the terminal you can use the command git clone to download a copy of a repository to your computer.
-You will see that the repository will appear in JupyterLab after you cloned it.
-Remember to check that you are in the directory where the file has been cloned.
+It is also possible to work with Git from the terminal instead of the JupyterLab Git client.
+We will later see that there are some advantages of working in the terminal for the more advanced commands.
+For now, let's see how we can perform the same cloning steps in the terminal as we just did via the graphical Git client.

+To clone a repository from the terminal, we will use the `git clone` command followed by the same URL we copied previously as can be seen in the screenshot on this slide.
+After the cloning has finished, you will see that the repository appears in the JupyterLab files tab, just as it did when we clones via the graphical Git client.

 ---

 ## How can you check that you are working in a Git repository? (terminal)

 <center>